celinanperalta/notion_canvas/README.md

 - How to get a Notion API Key
 - What's going on in the config file
 - Relevant things to configure if you're not from Stevens
+- How to set up a cron job